FREN 101, 102 Elementary French I, II

 FREN 347 Introduction to Commercial French

 An introduction to business in a French context, including business vocabulary, commercial correspondence, economic geography, and the role of government in business transactions.
 Specific topics will be addressed on a rotating basis.
-Offered on a rotating basis.
 Prerequisite: FREN 202, or consent of instructor.
 (HB, Intcl)